foughtmoss/Questionable/README.md

 2. You can edit the contexts list or the model prompt in the `update_question.py` file to change language or style of the question as you like (currently the style is "simple" but you can make it "punk" or even more "family friendly").
 3. Create a Telegram group chat and make anyone in the group admin.
 4. Get a Google AI API key.
-5. Get a Cloudflare Workers AI API token.
+5. Get a Cloudflare Workers AI API token as your Cloudflare Account token ID.
 6. Create a Supabase Project and build the questions table as specified, you can use the `create_questions_table.txt` file content and run it in the Supabase SQL editor.
 7. Create a Telegram Bot, add it to your group chat and make it admin.
 8. Store the required API keys and token (look at update_question.py and bot.py) in the GitHub Secrets key section. (`Settings->Security->Secrets and variables->Actions->New repository secret`)